 Remember that poetically-named citric acid cycle?
 Well, that’s partly to do with the fact that ketones are acidic.
 Too many ketones building up in the bloodstream results in acidic blood, named metabolic acidosis.

 Metabolic acidosis is not ideal because it changes the chemistry of the blood and interferes with the proper functioning of the organs.
-The body tries to respond as it would with any other emergency: by releasing its store of glucose from the liver.
+The body tries to respond as it would with most emergencies: by releasing its store of glycogen from the liver, which later becomes glucose in the blood.

-But, of course, the glucose gets stuck in the bloodstream, leading to even higher blood glucose levels, creating a vicious circle.
+But, of course, without using insulin, the glucose gets stuck in the bloodstream, leading to even higher blood glucose levels, creating a vicious circle.

 Meanwhile, as Harvard Health points out, the body becomes dehydrated.
 This is because some of the excess glucose is leaked out in the urine.
 Additionally, ketones in urine are present for the same reasons.
 But when the glucose and ketones are flushed out, the body loses its fluids.